 Read more in our article Taking Bitcoin – Is It Right for Your Business?

 Bitcoin Believers and Skeptics

 Is Bitcoin the currency of the future?
 Its adherents certainly think so.
 Some consider it an investment much like stocks or bonds or an alternative to the dollar and Euro.
 Others suspect Bitcoin is a bubble waiting to burst, and a currency that will never find acceptance from financial institutions and governments.
 Count Warren Buffett in the doubter’s camp.
 The Oracle of Omaha has said, “You can’t value Bitcoin, because it’s not a value-producing asset.”
 He calls it a bubble.
 Jamie Dimon, J.P.
 Morgan CEO, has called Bitcoin a “fraud” and its investors “stupid,” but the company plans to introduce Bitcoin futures trading.

 Credit Suisse raised its price target for Square Cash shares after the Bitcoin introduction, with the company’s analyst stating, “We estimate that if Square can accumulate 10m bitcoin buyers over two years … this could drive an incremental $30m in revenue.”
 That assessment is based on an average Bitcoin purchase of $200 per transaction and a 1.5 percent transaction fee.
 Square Cash’s CFO, Sarah Friar, told CNBC that her company is experimenting with Bitcoin, “to see if it’s real.”

-Bitcoin has struggled to gain widespread acceptance among less tech-savvy consumers, and it continues to be a source of confusion for many.
+Bitcoin has struggled to gain widespread acceptance among less tech-savvy consumers, and continues to be a source of confusion.
 Additionally, a splintering in summer of 2017 led to Bitcoin Cash, further confusing some consumers about the role of bitcoin and how it would be used in everyday transactions.

 Cryptocurrencies on the Rise